If you make a claim on your home insurance, they may send a loss adjuster to establish the facts about the claim.

-If you get a recommendation from a friend or colleague, ensure the loss assessor in question is authorised by the Financial Conduct Authority by searching the Financial Services Register.
+If you get a recommendation from a friend or colleague, ensure the loss assessor is authorised by the FCA by searching the Financial Services Register.

 How does a loss assessor get paid?

-In this case, the loss assessor gets a commission from the chosen firm (so in a way you’re paying, as the commission fee is likely to be passed on to you).
+In this case, the loss assessor usually gets a commission from the chosen firm.

-Although they’re more commonly used by insurers, it’s possible to hire a loss adjuster to oversee your claim.
-They apply the same due diligence for you as they would the policy provider.
+Although they’re more commonly used by insurers, it’s possible to hire another loss adjuster to oversee your claim.

-It’s also possible to buy insurance to cover the cost of a loss adjuster’s fees, should you incur any.
-But speak to your insurer beforehand to check your policy covers this.
+It’s also possible to buy insurance to cover the cost of a loss adjuster’s fees.
+But you need to speak to your insurer beforehand to check if your policy covers this.

 Can a loss adjuster’s decision result in my claim being rejected?

-Whether a loss adjuster has the final say on the claim’s status depends on the arrangement they’ve with their employer, the insurer.
+Whether a loss adjuster has the final decision on the claim’s status depends on the arrangement they have with your insurer.

-In some cases, the insurer immediately accepts the loss adjuster’s report, in others it’s treated as a recommendation and considered alongside their inhouse expert’s conclusions.
+In some cases, the home insurance company immediately accepts the loss adjuster’s report.
+In others, it’s treated as a recommendation and is considered alongside their own expert’s conclusions.

 How to appeal a loss adjuster’s decision

-Prepare and present your reasons for concluding the loss adjuster and the insurer were in error or acted unfairly.
-Be as accurate as possible, including a precise timeline from the incident that prompted the claim, right up to the decision to reject it.
+You need to prepare and present your reasons for believing the loss adjuster and insurer were incorrect or acted unfairly.
+Be as accurate as possible and include a precise timeline from the incident that prompted the claim up to the decision to reject it.

-Should your appeal fail, and you’re still not satisfied with the insurer’s reasoning, you can take the matter to the Financial Ombudsman Service.
-You need to do this within six months of the insurer’s final decision.
+Should your appeal fail and you’re still not satisfied with the insurer’s reasoning, you can take the matter to the Financial Ombudsman Service.
+You need to do this within 6 months of the insurer’s final decision.

-The Ombudsman should appraise both sides of the case and issue an outcome based on their independent investigations.
+The Ombudsman should evaluate both sides of the case and issue an outcome based on their independent investigations.
 This decision is then binding on the insurer.